-- Save the key file SSHKey.pub to your local workstation.
+- Save the file locally as SSHKey.pub.
 Do not edit the file or save it to any specific file type.

 From the workstation where you downloaded the key file, use a secure copy program (e.g., WinSCP) to copy the SSHKey.pub file to the LCE system.
 You must have the credentials of an authorized user on the LCE server to perform this step.

 # scp SSHKey.pub bob@lceserver:/home/bob

 On the LCE server, as the root user, change the ownership of the SSH key file to lce: